-Under the direct supervision of the Jobs for Michigan's Graduates Program Manager, the Youth Development Specialist is responsible for identifying, recruiting and instructing participants deemed to have dropped out of school prior to attaining a high school diploma or GED.
-Deliver curriculum and ensures JMG Out-of-School Model participants complete programming and successfully transition to career and/or post-secondary education priorities.
+Under the direct supervision of the Jobs for Michigan's Graduates Program Manager, the Youth Development Specialist is responsible for identifying, recruiting, and instructing participants seeking to attain a high school diploma (completion), or GED.
+Deliver curriculum and ensures Jobs for America’s Graduates (JAG) In-School or (Professional Association) Out of School Application Program participants complete programming and successfully transition to career and/or post-secondary education priorities.

-1. Responsible for teaching participants in a classroom setting.
+1. Responsible for instructing participants face to face in a classroom setting and virtually.
 Uses teaching techniques to provide work-based learning experiences that will lead to career advancement opportunities.
-Provides appropriate curriculum and ensures participants specific JMG competencies through classroom instruction; teaches by using a variety of methods including lectures, hands-on activities, and team teaching.
+Provides appropriate curriculum and ensures participants specific Jobs for America’s Graduates (JAG) competencies through classroom instruction; teaches by using a variety of methods including lectures, direct activities, and team teaching.

 2. Organizes, creates, and implements new projects while evaluating and improving the existing services.

-3. Ensures an appropriate pool of participants through direct recruitment, and obtaining referrals from community partners to include school districts, local law enforcement, judicial system, and social services agencies; holds interviews with prospective candidates and those making referrals to determine, using JMG Out-of-School guidelines, the appropriateness of the prospective participant for the program.
+3. Ensures an appropriate pool of participants through direct recruitment and obtaining referrals from community partners to include school districts, local law enforcement, judicial system, and social services agencies; holds interviews with prospective candidates and those making referrals to determine, using JAG guidelines, the appropriateness of the prospective participant for the program.

 4. Responsible for 12 months of follow up services for past participants and employer outreach.

 5. Monitors, evaluates, and records program activities and program effectiveness.

 6. Participates in staff, regional, and state-wide meetings, and staff development activities.

 7. Mentors youth by providing assessments, job leads, advice, direction, structure, and support.